Additive Bayesian variable selection under censoring and misspecification: Empirical results

 \subsection{False positive assessment under colon cancer data}

 We did a permutation exercise to assess false positive findings in the colon cancer data.
-We randomly permuted the recurrence times $y$, and left the covariates unpermuted.
-We obtained 100 independent permutations and for each we recorded the model selected by AFT-pMOMZ, Cox-piMOM, AFT-LASSO and Cox-LASSO.
+We randomly permuted the recurrence times, and left the covariates unpermuted.
+We obtained 100 independent permutations and recorded the model selected by each method.
 We first included only stage, a linear and non-linear term for TGFB as covariates, for a total of $p(r+1)=8$ columns in $(X,S)$.
 Next, we repeated the exercise considering linear effects for staging and the 173 genes, for a total of $p=175$ columns.

 The results are in Table \ref{tab:falsepos_tgfb} and Figure \ref{fig:falsepos_tgfb}.
-AFT-pMOMZ achieved an excellent false positive control, it selected the null model in all permutations and assigned an average $P(\gamma= 0 \mid y)=0.846$ and $P(\gamma= 0 \mid y)=0.844$ to the null model in the exercises with 8 and 175 columns (respectively).
+AFT-pMOMZ achieved an excellent false positive control, it selected the null model in all permutations and assigned an average posterior probability $\pi(\gamma= 0 \mid y)=0.846$ and $0.844$ to the null model in the exercises with 8 and 175 columns (respectively).
 That is, AFT-pMOMZ not only selected the null model but also assigned a high confidence to that selection.
 All competing methods selected the null model significantly less frequently.
 They also showed inflated false positive percentages for the analysis with 8 columns, though interestingly these percentages were lower in the analysis with 175 columns.
 Figure \ref{fig:falsepos_tgfb} reveals an interesting pattern for Cox-piMOM, in $>97$\% of the permutations only 1 covariate was included.
-That is, although the mean false positives percentage for Cox-piMOM was similar to AFT-LASSO and Cox-LASSO, the selected model was always very close to the null model, as one would expect from the posterior concentration properties of non-local priors.
+That is, although the mean false positives percentage for Cox-piMOM was similar to AFT-LASSO and Cox-LASSO, the selected model was always very close to the null model, as expected from the strong sparsity-inducing properties of non-local priors.